 Fiscal and Economic Impact

-The current PM10 and CO maintenance plans for Grants Pass expire in 2015 and EPA requires a second set of maintenance plans that ensure continued compliance with the CO and PM10 health standards through 2025.
-DEQ has the option of adoptinglimited maintenance plans for Grants Pass that require no new control measures and eliminate the need for costly computer modeling for the transportation conformity analysis.
-To qualify for this option, carry-over existing control measures from the first maintenance plan must be continued in the second plan.
+The proposed rules, including the proposed limited maintenance plans, have slight positive fiscal and economic impacts.
+The limited maintenance plans would streamline existing requirements, require no new control measures and eliminate the need for costly computer modeling for the transportation conformity analysis.
+For Grants Pass to qualify for these limited plans, DEQ’s proposal would carry-over existing control measures from existing plans that expire in 2015 to the proposed plans.

-The PM10 control strategies that will be continued under the PM10 limited maintenance plan include a residential woodstove curtailment program, ban on the use of uncertified woodstoves, BACT controls for large new or expanding industrial sources, outdoor open burning restrictions, and prescribed forestry burning smoke management protection.

-The CO control strategies that will be continued under the CO limited maintenance plan include the federal emission standards for new motor vehicles.
-Since the majority of CO emissions in Grants Pass are from this source, this has been the most effective measure in reducing CO levels.
-Other continuing control strategies include BACT controls for large new or expanding industrial CO sources, and the residential woodstove curtailment program, which also reduces CO in addition to PM10.

 Statement of Cost of Compliance

 State and federal agencies

 The proposed rules would not affect state or federal agencies directly.
+Because the proposed rules would greatly simplify transportation conformity requirements, the rules would have a slight positive fiscal and economic effect on DEQ indirectly in the form of reduced staff time spent evaluating Grants Pass’s compliance with the limited maintenance plans.

 Local governments

-Direct Impacts DEQ does not anticipate any significant negative direct fiscal or economic impacts on local government.

-Some positive economic impact will occur.
+The proposed rules would have some positive effect on local government in the form of cost savings.

 Under the federal Clean Air Act and federal transportation act, metropolitan planning organizations in maintenance areas are subject transportation conformity rules.
 The organization for the Grants Pass area is the Middle Rogue Metropolitan Planning Organization.

 Each time a new Regional Transportation Plan or Transportation Improvement Program is adopted, the conformity rules require the organization to demonstrate that emissions won’t exceed the transportation emissions budgets in the maintenance plans.
-This is done by preparing a regional emissions analysis which combines computer modeling of the highway system, and computer modeling of emission characteristics of the area’s cars and trucks.
+The organization demonstrates this by preparing a regional emissions analysis which combines computer modeling of the highway system and computer modeling of emission characteristics of the area’s cars and trucks.
 One benefit of the proposed limited maintenance plans is that an emissions budget is no longer needed and the organization can demonstrate conformity without a regional analysis.
-DEQ estimates that not having to conduct this regional emissions analyses would save the organization approximately $30,000.
+DEQ estimates that not having to conduct this analysis would save the organization approximately $30,000.

 Public

 The proposed rules would not affect the public directly.
+Air pollution creates public health problems that can have negative economic impacts.
+The proposed fee increases could create positive economic benefits and improvements in public health and welfare by ensuring Grants Pass continues to comply with the CO and PM10 federal health standards.

 Large businesses - businesses with more than 50 employees

-The proposed rules would not affect large businesses directly .
+The proposed rules would not affect large businesses directly because the rules would not create new requirements for businesses.

-Indirect Impacts DEQ does not anticipate any significant indirect fiscal or economic impacts on large business.

 DEQ anticipates CO or PM10 pollution levels would continue to decline under the proposed limited maintenance plans.
+However, the proposed rules could have some negative fiscal or economic effect on large businesses indirectly if CO or PM10 pollution levels were to increase and the Grants Pass area were to violate the federal health standards.

-However, Both limited maintenance plans contain contingency plans in the unlikely event of a violationof the CO or PM10 standards occur in the future.
-This would trigger DEQ having to reinstate the New Source Review requirement for Lowest Achievable Emission Rate and emission offsets, for new and expanding industrial sources, pursuant to Oregon Administrative Rule Chapter 340 Division 224.
-Based on recent trends, DEQ anticipates very little industrial growth , and any new or expanding sources that are large businesses may not be large enough trigger the New Source Review requirements.
+Both limited maintenance plans contain contingency plans in the unlikely event of a violation, which would trigger more stringent requirements for new and expanding industry.
+A violation would trigger DEQ having to reinstate the New Source Review requirement for Lowest Achievable Emission Rate and emission offsets for new and expanding industrial sources pursuant to Oregon Administrative Rule Chapter 340 Division 224.
+Based on recent trends, DEQ anticipates very little industrial growth in the Grants Pass area, and any new or expanding emission sources that are large businesses may not be large enough trigger the New Source Review requirements.
 At this time, DEQ cannot accurately estimate the possible fiscal and economic impacts should the contingency plan be triggered, because such impacts are inherently case-specific and DEQ lacks the necessary data to provide an estimate that would not be speculative.